bright/new-www/content/jobs/product-designer.md

 You will work in both English and Polish on a daily basis - internally and externally.

-## Preferred Skills & Qualifications
+## preferred skills & qualifications

 * Min.
 2 years of experience in Product Design / UX/UI design
 * Experience designing digital products (mobile and/or web applications)